 Green and hawksbill sea turtles live in the protected waters around the island.
 Depending on when you visit, you might see them nesting, or watch clusters of hatchlings emerge.
 Lighting around the shoreline is kept to a minimum to encourage natural behavior.
 Don a snorkel and you might spot one of the groups of juveniles that like to feed on the frothy beds of seagrass surrounding the island.

 A host of tropical fish flicker alongside the turtles, from the neon bluestripe snapper to the dotted, honeyed grouper.
 As well as snorkeling in search of marine life, you can kayak around the coastline.
 You might see a pod of bottlenose dolphins or, toward the deeper water along the Seychelles Bank, humpback whales or short-finned pilot whales.
 Take a boat trip and you’re likely to see the dolphins playing in the wake.

 The only place to stay on the island is Bird Island Lodge, a low-key series of wooden chalets clustered along the west of the island.
-Built using local materials, each spacious chalet does without TV, telephones or air conditioning (ceiling fans and natural ventilation do the job).
-There’s a small bar, lounge and open-air restaurant but no pool — it’s unnecessary with the clear waters of the Indian Ocean at your disposal.
+The simple lodge runs on a self-catering basis and has a small shop for essentials.
+Each spacious chalet has a private kitchen/dining area but otherwise it is a back to basics experience, with simple amenities and no swimming pool — it’s unnecessary with the clear waters of the Indian Ocean at your disposal.